Get to know the people who make the music happen

 Nigel lives in Charteris, Cambridgeshire and runs his own carpentry business, NB Carpentry Ltd, which supplies and installs all types of joinery, but specialises in conservation.

-Soprano cornet – Andrew Bannister
+Soprano cornet – Jack Wilson

 Repiano cornet – Gary Sherlock